schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 - Use a DNS resolver for the management and VPN networks
 - Resolve private domain hostnames for management and VPN networks
-- Prevent DNS leaks from Unbound to the ISP WAN gateway
+- Prevent DNS leaks from Unbound through the ISP WAN gateway
-- Use DNS forwarding for other networks
+- Use DNS forwarding for the clear network
+- Use external DNS resolvers for the guest network

 ### DNS Resolver (Unbound)